dstrn-xyz/docs/database/models.md

   { email: 'tarou@example.com' },
   { name: 'tarou' }
 );
+// user: User. always a hydrated instance; either the matched row
+// or the one created by inserting { ...attributes, ...values }.
 ```

-the `updateOrCreate` method is also available.
+the `updateOrCreate` method is also available. it returns the existing instance with the update applied, or a new instance if none matched.

 <a name="deleting-models"></a>